Part 1: Aiming For Euphoria With ALA Chelation

 Lipoic acid (LA), also known as α-lipoic acid, alpha lipoic acid (ALA) and thioctic acid is an organosulfur compound derived from octanoic acid.
 LA contains two sulfur atoms (at C6 and C8) connected by a disulfide bond and is thus considered to be oxidized although either sulfur atom can exist in higher oxidation states.
 (Wikipedia)

 ALA is an anti-oxidant manufactured in the body.
 However, ALA is often not made in the body in the amounts necessary for metabolic processes, including glucose metabolism, energy production, and supporting the nervous system and liver function.
-(ALA tested low on my Genova NutrEval Test so I believe this was true for my body).

 Because ALA is water and fat soluble, it can cross the blood brain barrier (BBB), and according to Cutler’s theory, latch on to mercury and pull it out of the brain!
 I once heard ALA described as an elite military operator — when it is in the body, it neutralizes harmful free radicals and chelates both intracellular and extracellular mercury (and arsenic) from the brain and nervous system.

-But how did Cutler know once ALA crosses the BBB that it can chelate mercury out of the brain?
+So how did Cutler know once ALA crosses the BBB that it can chelate mercury out of the brain?

 While a hair test can indicate heavy metal burden in an individual, there is no true way to measure the amount of mercury in the brain and how much is eliminated unless an autopsy is performed.
 So how did Cutler arrive at his conclusion?
 Here are a few of his words I found helpful: